 Interim relocation or removal from campus housing

 The University may issue an interim relocation or removal from campus housing for reasons related to the safety and wellbeing of the parties involved, the residential community, or the residence hall property.
 An interim relocation or removal from campus housing may be imposed by the Executive Director of Residential Services, or designee, and shall become effective immediately without prior notice.
-The Associate Vice President of Student Auxiliary Services may take the same action for students who reside in fraternity/ sorority-affiliated on-campus housing.
+The Residential Services Executive Director and the Director of Operations and Services may take the same action for students who reside in fraternity/ sorority-affiliated on-campus housing.

 - Sale, distribution, use, or possession of illegal drugs